gettis-gh/gettis-gh/README.md

 ### 👨‍💻 About Me

+* Looking for teams and communities to be in.
+* Hope to make friends I can code with.
 * I'm just starting, but I'd rather make mistakes on my own path than succeed on yours.
 * 🙃 Starter.
 Not so much to showcase
 * 🔭 Currently working on: